 - Blood sugar regulation: Complex carbohydrates, by breaking down more slowly, help maintain constant blood glucose levels, which prevents sugar spikes.

-On the other hand, simple carbohydrates found in refined foods, such as baked goods or sugary drinks, are often devoid of essential nutrients and provide empty calories.
-Excessive consumption of these foods is linked to a higher risk of overweight, obesity and chronic diseases such as type 2 diabetes.
+Natural carbohydrates, such as whole grains and fruits, have a low glycemic index and also provide vitamins, minerals, and fiber, improving digestion and helping to control cholesterol.
+On the other hand, simple carbohydrates found in refined foods, such as pastries and sugary drinks, often lack essential nutrients and provide empty calories.
+Excessive consumption of these foods is linked to a higher risk of overweight, obesity, and chronic diseases such as type 2 diabetes.

 Carbohydrates and weight control